Bates lecturer places 2nd on ‘Jeopardy!,’ now knows what Dunkirk means in Flemish

 Bates history lecturer Ian Shin finished in second place on Tuesday night’s episode of “Jeopardy!”

 The episode, which was filmed Aug.
-30, found Shin competing against returning champion LaKedra Pam and new contestant Sarah Woodring on topics including Robert Seigel, holiday songs and poetry.
+30, found Shin competing against returning champion LaKedra Pam and new contestant Sarah Woodring on topics including Robert Siegel, holiday songs and poetry.

 Pam stood victorious at the end of this episode, as well, but Shin was just happy that he didn’t get any of the history-related questions wrong.